Hi, I'm Logan Leak. A Cancer Biologist.

 Laboratory Technician - University of Chicago

-Assisted researchers in the Macleod Lab on projects related to the role of mitophagy in cancer
+Assisted researchers in the Macleod Laboratory on projects investigating mitophagy and cancer biology.

 Aug.
 2015 - May 2016